Joe MacGuire

-Joe MacGuire is an American politician and a Republican member of the Wyoming House of Representatives for District 35.
+Joe MacGuire is an American politician who served as a Republican member of the Wyoming House of Representatives for District 35.

 Elections

 2016

 Incumbent Republican Representative Kendell Kroeker had been elected to a fourth term in the Wyoming House of Representatives, but abruptly announced his resignation before the start of the next legislative session.
 Natrona County Commissioners met to choose Kroeker's replacement, narrowing the list to MacGuire, former Casper City Councilman Ed Opella, and pastor Bruce Sell.
 MacGuire was chosen as Kroeker's successor, and was sworn in on the same day as other new state legislators.

+2022

+MacGuire was defeated in his attempt at re-election in the 2022 Republican primary.